Agave or Yucca? How to Tell The Difference

 There are still a few times that you might be fooled.
 Don’t feel bad if you can’t always tell them apart.
 I recently saw a young beaked yucca (Yucca rostrata) that I almost mistook for a twin-flower agave (Agave geminiflora).

-But with the information above, you’ll be right 99% of the time — and that’s pretty impressive!
+But with the information above, you’ll be right most of the time.

 There are other plants that can be confused with agaves and yucca, too.
-Aloes can look a lot like agaves.
-Hesperaloe and desert spoon are sometimes mistaken for yuccas.
-I plan to cover the differences between these at another time.
+Aloes can look a lot like agaves, and some of the large, tree-like aloes can be mistaken for yuccas.
+Learn how to tell the difference between agaves and aloe here.

 Did you enjoy this article?